hideckies/malsrc/README.md

 # A Collection of Red Team Techniques

-A collection of source code for red teamers.
+A collection of techniques and source code for red teamers.
 Most of the source code is not original, based on the original author's code.
 This repository is also my experiment.

 ## Disclaimer